lynnfaraday/ruhoh.rb/README.md

 ###Styling:

 Grab the stylesheets and media for the gallery in my fork of the [ruhoh blog scaffold](https://github.com/lynnfaraday/blog).

+## Share This Widget

+A widget using [Share This](http://sharethis.com/) to present the user with a bunch of options for sharing the post.

+*Note: This widget is available only in my fork of the [ruhoh blog scaffold](https://github.com/lynnfaraday/blog) because there is no code involved.*

+### Configuration

+You need to get your custom javascript from Share This.
+You'll probably also want to tweak the layout.

+## Social Bar Widget

+Shows social media icons where folks can follow you.

+### Configuration

+	use: social_bar

+	"sites" :
+    	[
+    	{ "name": "RSS", "icon": "rss.jpg", "url": "/rss.xml"},
+    	{ "name": "G+", "icon": "gplus.png", "url": "https://plus.google.com/youridhere"},
+    	{ "name": "Facebook", "icon": "fb.png", "url": "http://www.facebook.com/yourfacebook"},
+    	{ "name": "Flickr", "icon" : "flickr.png", "url": "http://flickr.com/yourflickr"},
+    	]

+### Styling

+Be sure to grab the media from my fork of the [ruhoh blog scaffold](https://github.com/lynnfaraday/blog).

 # Features In Flux